amiaopensource/av-python-carpentry/_episodes/04-generatingalistoffiles.md

 Some parts of that path, for example, `Desktop`, might be as familiar to you as the folders you see in a GUI.
 A file path encodes the same hierarchy of folders that we click through, expressing it as series of folder names divided by slashes.
-We know that `amia19` is a subdirectory stored inside of `Desktop`.
+We know that `pyforav` is a subdirectory stored inside of `Desktop`.
-We can also see that `amia19` is a subdirectory of `alice`, which is a subdirectory of `Users` which is a subdirectory of root.
+We can also see that `pyforav` is a subdirectory of `alice`, which is a subdirectory of `Users` which is a subdirectory of root.

 You may not see folders like `Users` on a regular basis.
 Often, we spend time working from a folder like `Desktop` and thinking about the locations of files relative to that folder.
-The relative file path to `catexhibit_0001.mov` from Alice's `Desktop` is `amia19/on_demand/catexhibit_0001.mov`.
+The relative file path to `catexhibit_0001.mov` from Alice's `Desktop` is `pyforav/on_demand/catexhibit_0001.mov`.
 That path only works in relation to the `Desktop` folder.
-If we try to access `amia19/on_demand/catexhibit_0001.mov` from the root folder, our computer will report an error, explaining that it cannot find anything at that path.
+If we try to access `pyforav/on_demand/catexhibit_0001.mov` from the root folder, our computer will report an error, explaining that it cannot find anything at that path.

 This distinction will become important as we begin using Python to find and do things to different kinds of files.
 **Our first step will always be gathering up file paths based upon a chosen quality, say, for example, filename extension (.mov, .mkv, .mp4, etc.).**